WWI plot to murder Prime Minister: Andrew Smith QC and Ben Williams involved pro bono with application to CCRC

 The family argued that they had been set up by two undercover agents and that the murder plan was fabricated.
 The key potential witness, ‘Alec Gordon’, was kept out of the way during the trial.
 Extensive research has revealed compelling evidence that he was in truth himself a convicted criminal with a history of mental instability.

-The CCRC application is being made by Chloë Mason, Alice’s great granddaughter and an Australian citizen.
+The CCRC application is being made by Chloë Mason, Alice’s great granddaughter and an Australian resident.
 It is supported by more than 170 pages of extensively referenced argument, drawing on records from newly opened government and institutional archives, family papers, photographs, digitised newspapers and historical research.
 Copies of hundreds of original documents have also been provided to assist the Commission in assessing the application.

 Image from Chloë Mason.